What I Learned, What’s Important to Share

 As I approach Boston from 38,000 feet, I’ve had 13 hours of flight time to reflect on my experience.

 Let’s get into some of the leadership development programming.
-Once again, the principles we teach have proven to be universal and transferrable with relevance to an executive leadership team charged with communications for the CEO of a kingdom and his broad team–in the bustling capital of the UAE.
+Once again, the principles we teach have proven to be universal and transferrable with relevance to an executive leadership team charged with communications for the CEO one of the world’s largest sovereign investors and his broad team–in the bustling capital of the UAE.

 The team faces challenges similar to those encountered by nearly all the businesses we work with (now approaching 50)–such as communication up, down, and across within the various leadership levels, a multi-generational workforce, work-from-home vs. in the office challenges, workload, constant change, and attracting and retaining talent.
 Their goal?
 Leading effectively in a changing macro world with its wars, shifting ecology and environmental focus, and fast-moving tech.